syncfusion-content/wpf-docs/wpf/Diagram/Interaction/Dragging/RestrictDraggingAtNegativeAxis.md

 {% endhighlight %}
 {% endtabs %}

-## Inherit Restrict dragging
+## Inherit restrict dragging

-Restrict diagram elements dragging at negative region behavior can be defined through both the specific object (Node/Connector) and Diagram.
-When the behaviors are contradictorily defined through both, the actual behavior is set through inherit options.
+Restrict diagram elements dragging at negative region behavior can be defined using both the specific object (Node/Connector) and the diagram.
+When the behaviors are contradictorily defined by both, the actual behavior is set by inherit options.

-The following code example illustrates how to enable restrict object dragging at negative region behavior for Particular or particular connector.
+The following code example illustrates how to enable restrict object dragging at negative region behavior for a particular Node or specific connector.

 {% tabs %}
 {% highlight C# %}